-This bustling high-tech hub is best known for playing host to the likes of Google, Symantec and AOL, but don’t think Mountain View is full of pocket protector-wearing geeks who prefer Second Life to real life.
+This bustling high-tech hub is best known for playing host to the likes of Google, LinkedIn, and Symantec, but don’t think Mountain View is full of pocket protector-wearing geeks who prefer Second Life to real life.
 On the contrary—this dynamic city, situated just south of Palo Alto, draws a youthful, ethnically diverse population whose tastes are as sophisticated as they are wide-ranging.

 Mountain View’s lifeblood pulses through the city’s main artery, Castro Street, whose six-block span boasts the culinary cachet of a major city.
 With a host of restaurants serving a kaleidoscope of cuisines, from Spanish tapas to Chinese-Indian fusion, your taste buds will never get jaded.
 And neither will your inner party animal—there are enough pubs, dance clubs and lounges to keep you entertained well after sunset.